Montecuccoli's landing on Funen

-Montecuccoli's landing on Funen occurred on 26 June 1659 when an allied force, six Dutch ships and 9,000 troops attempted to land on Swedish-occupied Funen.
+Montecuccoli's landing on Funen occurred on 26 June 1659 when an allied force, consisting of six Dutch ships and 9,000 troops, attempted to land on Swedish-occupied Funen.
 The Dutch ships initially bombarded the Swedish positions and the Allied troops managed to land unopposed.
 These were later repulsed by the 4,000 Swedish troops under the command of Carl Gustaf Wrangel.
 The allies suffered heavy casualties with 5 of the Dutch warships being damaged.

 Background

 After the capture of Fredriksodde in 1659, all of Jutland was under the control of the anti-Swedish coalition.
 However, they would not stay for long as their goal was to go to Copenhagen, and they assembled a force of 9,000 men at Stenderup in southern Jutland to land on Funen.
 Before doing so, they captured the island of Fanö to defend their flank.